back

 Flat Percentage of Balance

-This payment calculation is a small percentage of your total credit card debt.
+This payment calculation is a small percentage of your total credit card bill.
 If you continue using your credit limit, your minimum payment will change every month.
 Your minimum payment will be high if you max out your available credit on your credit card.

 Percentage of Balance and Interest